- Course Code: EC683A

 - Code of Ethics and its impact on the business behaviours of individuals

-PLEASE NOTE: The College are providing a total of 15 hours guided learning/support hours per unit with the remaining CII recommended learning hours to come from the students own self-study.
+PLEASE NOTE: The College are providing a total of 2 days guided learning/support hours per unit with the remaining CII recommended learning hours to come from the students own self-study online on our portal.
 The total CII recommended study hours (which will obviously vary based on experience and ability) are as follows:

 - R01 – 60 hours